click on your browser menu above ⁞ to translate the website in your language.

 Unlike specialized producers, some retailers lack knowledge about refining and preserving vanilla, which can lead to fungal contamination.
 The legislation imposes strict standards for hygiene and food traceability.
 Before purchasing vanilla, it is recommended to ensure the quality of the product and compliance with health standards.
 In some cases reported by consumers, vanilla pods unfit for consumption have been sold without any possibility of a refund.

 Being passionate about vanilla is not enough to have real professional expertise in vanilla.
-Studying and learning vanilla in all its aspects, from the cultivation of the vine, the pollination of the flowers, the harvesting of the fruits, the curing, the storage, the marketing, the packaging, the export and import, the inspection and certification documents, customs clearance, and transport of the pods to the final destination, requires years of work and investment.
+Studying and learning vanilla in all its aspects, from the cultivation of the vine, the pollination of the flowers, the harvesting of the fruits, the curing, the storage, the marketing, the trade and packaging, the export and import, the inspection and certification documents, customs clearance, and transport of the pods to the final destination, requires years of experience and investment.

 HIDDEN COSTS